-- Mike Temic grower in Atwater.
-Discussion on Commented that groundwater recharge as-is a primary key to achieve sustainability and shared information about a .- Pp otential project for subsurface reverse tile drain. - b.
+- a.
+Mike Temic grower in Atwater.
+Commented that groundwater recharge is a primary key to achieve sustainability and shared information about a potential project for subsurface reverse tile drain. - b.
 Ngodoo Atume SGMA technical assistant for local basins.
 Q: Are small farmers being considered in the Periodic Evaluation and Revised GSP during the implementation of PMAs in the Subbasin? - i.
-MattBeaman (MIUGSA) We have not reached out to small farmers directly, but the average farm is ~40 acres. - ii.
-Ashelee Chan-Gonzalez (MSGSA) no program specifically for farmers, we are but the GSA is working on allocations.
-Grants are being developed for small farmers to apply and receive funds with incentives related to water use. - iii.
-General comment: What is your definition of small farmers? - iv.
-Ngodoo: (Not sure what their response was here...)
+Matt Beaman (MIUGSA) We have not reached out to small farmers directly, but the average farm is ~40 acres. - ii.
+Ashelee Chan-Gonzalez (MSGSA) no program specifically for farmers, but the GSA is working on allocations.
+Grants are being developed for small farmers to apply and receive funds with incentives related to water use.

 - a.
 GSA Reports - i.
 Ashlee Chan-Gonzalez (MSGSA) shared the following updates: - 1.
 Expecting to finish allocation framework program by July for public comment. - 2.
 Growers to register in platform, allocations won't be registered in accounting platform until 2026. - 3.
 Discussions with both entities (GSAs and growers) have taken place internally. - 4.
 Land repurposing update: third year applications open from June 15 through July 31.
 Applicants will receive a PIN.
 MSGSA will be sending out postcard reminders when the application is available. - 5.
-Q (Maxwell N.): What is a PIN? - 6.a.
-Ashelee: Unique PIN for each of the growers. - 7.6.
-Q (Joe S.).: What is the allocation, 13 over X? - 8.a.
-Ashelee: Yes, the sustainable yield of native groundwater is 13 inches per acre.
-Once we hit the five-year mark allocations could be changed depending on groundwater levels. - 9. b.
-Comment (Joe S.).: Could require additional restrictions. - ii.
+Q (Maxwell N.): What is a PIN? - a.
+Unique PIN for each of the growers. - 6.
+Q (Joe S.): What is the allocation, 13 over X? - a.
+Yes, the sustainable yield of native groundwater is 13 inches per acre.
+Once we hit the five-year mark allocations could be changed depending on groundwater levels. - b.
+Comment (Joe S.): Could require additional restrictions. - ii.
 Matt Beaman (MIUGSA) shared the following updates: - 1.
-Discuss-Matt described how the GSA is homing in on urban allocations and refining numbers. - 2.
+Matt described how the GSA is homing in on urban allocations and refining numbers. - 2.
 Allocation is at sustainable yield, using evapotranspiration (ET) was difficult during wet year as a result of increased ET. - 3.
 The GSA is still evaluating and determining a location for the CIMIS station. - 4.
-Grant admin.; - a.
-SGPG grant, completed in April 2024. - 4.b.
-SGM Grant ongoing, SG Implementation Grant (Rounds 1 & 2) - 5.c.
-Funding secured for filling data gaps, measured groundwater levels at newly installed wells.
+Grant admin.: - a.
+SGPG grant, completed in April 2024. - b.
+SGM Grant ongoing, SG Implementation Grant (Rounds 1 & 2) - c.
+Funding secured for filling data gaps, measured groundwater levels at newly installed wells. - iii.

-- iii.
 Kel Mitchell (TIWD GSA-#1) was not available to present. - b.
-CIMIS Station Report - i.
-Matt Beaman (MIUGSA) provided an update: - 1. -Discussion with landowner, but no significant movement. - 2.
-Reaching out to other landowners in other areas and seeing how the station impacts them. - i.3.
+CIMIS Station Report

+- i.
+Matt Beaman (MIUGSA) provided an update: - 1.
+Discussion with landowner, but no significant movement. - 2.
+Reaching out to other landowners in other areas and seeing how the station impacts them. - 3.
 Can provide information to landowners, have a list of people to talk to. - c.
 Current Groundwater Conditions - i.
 Matt Beaman (MIUGSA) provided an update on groundwater conditions. - 1.
-Matt dDiscussed certain trends in monitoring wells and areas of concern that he intends to focus on in the future. - 2.
-Wells are hand tagged for validation twice a year. - i.3.
-Current conditions report will be posted has been posted to - MercedSGMA.org. - d.
+Discussed certain trends in monitoring wells and areas of concern that he intends to focus on in the future. - 2.
+Wells are hand tagged for validation twice a year. - 3.
+Current conditions report has been posted to MercedSGMA.org. - d.
 SAC questions and discussion - i.
 Q (Susan Walsh): Are we feeling hopeful about finding site for the CIMIS station?
-This is a critical piece of reporting tech. - ii.1.
-MattBeaman (MIUGSA): We should be able to find a site and come up with an agreement to host a site.
-Main concern is not having ET data to track without station. - iii.ji.
-Q (from public, Ngodoo Atume): Asked Ssome questions on wells about those above and below Corcoran Clay.
-Did we hit any undesirable results? - iv:1.
-Jim Blanke (Woodard & Curran): We did have a certain percentage of wells reach the undesirable result definition.
+This is a critical piece of reporting tech. - 1.
+Matt Beaman (MIUGSA): We should be able to find a site and come up with an agreement to host a site.
+Main concern is not having ET data to track without station. - ii.
+Q (from public, Ngodoo Atume): Asked some questions on wells about those above and below Corcoran Clay.
+Did we hit any undesirable results? - Jim Blanke (Woodard & Curran): We did have a certain percentage of wells reach the undesirable result definition.
 However, as part of the process we established interim milestones (IMs) below the minimum threshold (MT) for the near term to get projects and management actions (PMAs) implemented.